 The importance of intermittent Lake Cerknica, therefore, goes far beyond Slovenia's borders.
 Along with the Rakov Škocjan valley and the Križna jama cave, Lake Cerknica has been designated as a wetland of international importance – Ramsar Site, and also as a Natura 2000 Site because of its importance for the preservation of endangered birds.

-In the area, 276 bird species have been observed – one half of all European species; this is home to 45 mammal species – one half of all European species; 125 butterfly species can be spotted here – a little less than a third of all European species; 15 amphibian species spawn by the lake – nearly a quarter of all European amphibians...
+In the area, 276 bird species have been observed – one half of all European species; this is home to 45 mammal species – one half of all Slovenian species; 125 butterfly species can be spotted here – a little less than a third of all European species; 15 amphibian species spawn by the lake – nearly a quarter of all European amphibians...
 Biodiversity of the region is truly exceptional!